richo/babushka.me/content/running.markdown

 ## Source Loading

-To load the source, babushka requires every .rb file (in an inteterminate order; `Dir.glob` is unordered on Linux), and stores the names and blocks for each dep.
+To load the source, babushka requires every .rb file (in an indeterminate order; `Dir.glob` is in filesystem order on Linux, not alphabetical), and stores the names and blocks for each dep.
 The deps themselves are defined lazily, though -- the outer block of each dep is only run as the dep itself is run.
 (Run with `--debug` and watch for the 'defining dep against template' messages to see for yourself.)

 Meta deps are defined eagerly, but the template within a meta dep is only run when a dep is (lazily) defined against it.